-The Company had the following obligations as of January 29, 2023:
+The Company had the following obligations as of February 4, 2024:

-- Long-term debt obligations, including scheduled interest payments (Refer to Note 7 of the Notes to the Consolidated Financial Statements) - Future minimum lease obligations and deferred rent payments under non-cancelable leases (Refer to Note 9 of the Notes to the Consolidated Financial Statements) - Software as a service subscription commitments of approximately \$10,000 to be paid in annual installments of approximately \$2,000 through fiscal 2028

-Approximately \$9,100 of minimum food purchase commitments through the end of fiscal 2023
+- Long-term debt obligations, including scheduled interest payments (Refer to Note 7 of the Notes to the Consolidated Financial Statements) - Future minimum lease obligations under non-cancelable leases (Refer to Note 9 of the Notes to the Consolidated Financial Statements) - Software as a service subscription commitments of approximately \$8.0 million to be paid in annual installments of approximately \$2.0 million through fiscal 2028. - Approximately \$9.0 million of minimum food purchase commitments through the end of fiscal 2024.